druskus20/spotify_backup/README.md

     user_name<br />

 Where CLIENT_KEY and CLIENT_SECRET are your user keys.
 You can find those key at: https://developer.spotify.com/dashboard/<br />
-To test, you can user the user_name "spotify"<br />
+To test the program, you can use the user_name "spotify"<br />

 (those keys are yet not encoded, im planning on doing so in the near future)<br />